Seldom: An Anonymity Network with Selective Deanonymization: Ethical and Technical Concerns

 \section{Ethical and Technical Concerns}

-The safety-privacy dilemma remains particularly divisive, with \acp{LEA} and privacy advocates maintaining fundamentally incompatible positions regarding a problem that requires some sort of compromise~\cite{2024_twenning_ach}.
-Fostering the understanding of technical means for enabling exceptional access without the dooming vision of privacy-invasive legislation nor hidden backdoors for \acp{LEA}, we address frequent concerns regarding \name's design in the following.
+The safety-privacy dilemma remains particularly divisive, with \acp{LEA} and privacy advocates maintaining seemingly fundamentally incompatible positions regarding a problem that requires some sort of compromise~\cite{2024_twenning_ach}.
+Fostering the understanding of technical means for enabling exceptional access without the dooming vision of privacy-invasive legislation or hidden backdoors for \acp{LEA}, we address frequent concerns regarding \name's design in the following.

 \textbf{Q1 -- Do we advertise for \name to replace Tor?} No. \name relies on translucency and public oversight, which means that observed misbehavior by \name's consortium must be met with revocations of these privileges, \ie a migration of the user base back to Tor.
 In the far future, \name might attract a significantly larger user base than Tor and thus offer better anonymity even when accounting for selective deanonymization capabilities, especially if users start abandoning Tor.
 For \name's security concept to work, there must, however, always exist a quick and easy way to migrate back to an anonymity network without deanonymization capabilities, even if temporarily deserted.
+This could be achieved with a browser that lets the users easily, and potentially collaboratively, toggle whether to use Tor or \name.

-\textbf{Q2 -- Can citizens trust the consortium?} Our assumptions are analogous to those for secure multiparty computation: The consortium consists of entities that pursue different interests and have therefore little incentive of partaking in collusions, especially considering the high risk of such attempts being revealed to the public through the several translucency properties of \name.
+\textbf{Q2 -- Can citizens trust the consortium?} The underlying assumption for \name is that a majority of consortium members are trustworthy and value privacy by default, except for extraordinary situations that warrant deanonymization.
+Those members therefore have little incentive to partake in collusions, especially considering the high risk of such attempts being revealed to the public through the several translucency properties of \name.
 Further, \name protects against individual malicious consortium members.
-Namely, the majority of honest members will faithfully delete their secret shares after encrypted identities reach the end of the mandated retention period or in extreme events, such as an imminent government takeover.
+Namely, the majority of honest consortium members will faithfully delete their secret shares after encrypted identities reach the end of the mandated retention period or in extreme events, such as an imminent government takeover.
 This way, the consortium renders older encrypted identities unusable for malicious members even in the case of an anticipated dishonest majority gaining control over \name.
 However, maintaining \emph{transparency about the goals and non-goals} of \name remains important to avoid creating false expectations about \name's protection.